 Limiting spray drift and improving coverage

-Agriculture in the Northern Territory is famous for its vast cattle stations but we know that within this landscape horticulture and hay production is often concentrated in specific areas where there is good soil and water.
-There is also likely to be lifestyle blocks in the same areas.
-In these intensive areas there is a significant risk of spray drift damaging neighbouring crops, pastures or the environment if chemicals are not applied properly.
+Agriculture in the Northern Territory is famous for its vast cattle stations but within this landscape horticulture and forages are often concentrated where there are lifestyle blocks.
+This creates a risk of spray drift if chemicals are not applied properly.

-Using spraying equipment, whether it be for weed, pest or disease control, is part of most agricultural systems and the Australian Pesticides and Veterinary Medicines Authority (APVMA) ensures that chemicals are safe for use as long as the applicator follows the directions on the label.
+Spraying is part of most agricultural systems and Australian Government regulations ensure that chemicals are safe for use as long as the applicator follows the label directions.

-Different nozzles can give you different droplet size ranging from very fine to extremely course.
-Fines droplets are small, slow moving and highly susceptible to drift while course droplets are large, fast moving and less susceptible to drift.
+Different nozzles deliver various droplet size ranging from very fine to extremely course.
+Fines droplets are small, slow moving and highly susceptible to drift while coarse droplets are large, fast moving and less susceptible to drift.

-If landing on the desired target, fine and medium droplets will give a more even coverage compared to course droplets, unfortunately weather conditions and equipment setup can decrease fine droplet survival and increase movement off target.
-Good coverage can be achieved using course droplets if the water rate is increased.
-Figure 1 shows water sensitive paper comparing two spray rates, 100 and 50 L/ha using air induction nozzles.
+If landing on the desired target, fine and medium droplets will give a more even coverage compared to coarse droplets, however, weather conditions and equipment setup can decrease fine droplet survival and increase movement off target.
+Good coverage can be achieved using coarse droplets if the water rate is increased.
+Figure 1 shows water sensitive paper comparing two spray rates, 100 and 50 L/ha using air induction nozzles giving coarse droplets.
 The higher water rate achieved far greater coverage.

 Weather in the Northern Territory is generally marginal for spraying.
 It is important we understand how weather effects spray quality and how we can manage it.

-At high temperatures the weed may have shut down and not translocate the product so never spray when weeds are showing signs of stress.
-High temperatures can cause volatile chemicals to vaporise and lift of the target.
-This is called vapour drift and can happen hours after the chemical has been applied.
-Chemical companies recommend that you don’t spray at temperatures over 30oC.
+Weeds are not likely to translocate product at high temperatures so avoid spraying in these conditions.
+In addition, high temperatures can cause volatile chemicals to vaporise and lift of the target (vapour drift).
+This can happen hours after the chemical has been applied.
+Chemical companies recommend spraying below 30oC.

 High temperature combined with low humidity can effect droplet survival due to evaporation.
-Using courser/larger droplets will decrease the effect of evaporation.
-Because of this relationship, understanding Delta T is very important.
+Use of coarser/larger droplets will decrease the effect of evaporation.
+Because of this relationship, understanding Delta T (or ΔT) is very important.

 Humidity and Delta T

 Increased humidity can reduce droplet evaporation rate.
-The relationship between temperature and humidity is expressed by delta T. High delta T (high temperature/low humidity) causes droplet evaporation and can limit the product hitting the target.
-Low delta T (low temperature/high humidity) can be a drift issue as fines droplets have greater survival as they are not evaporated.
+The relationship between temperature and humidity is expressed by delta T, which is the measure of the difference between wet and dry bulb temperatures (delta is the mathematical term for difference, T for temperature).
+High delta T (high temperature/low humidity) causes droplet evaporation and can limit the product hitting the target.
+Low delta T (low temperature/high humidity) can enhance drift as fine droplets survive longer.
 The graph in figure 2 is a great tool to determine the right Delta T conditions for spraying.
-Delta T between two and eight is ideal.
+Delta T between 2 and 8 is ideal.

 Surface temperature inversion